Progress since the research in the early days has been as follows:

 I am sure that there are still Silk Weavers named Collier we are yet to find, which may mean that some of the Collier Silk Weavers Families in the Register of Families may link up in some way.

-I have reached some conclusions to date:
+I reached some conclusions in October 2023.

 Colin Bower